ibexa/documentation-developer/docs/tutorials/beginner_tutorial/8_enable_account_registration.md

 ## Set up Permissions

 Users created through the registration form are placed in the _Guest accounts_ user group.
-The User you have just created has the roles assigned to this group.
+The user you created has the roles assigned to this group.

 !!! tip

-    You can change the group in which new Users are placed (but you don't need to do it for this tutorial).
+    You can change the group in which new users are placed (but you don't need to do it for this tutorial).
     For more information, see [Registering new users](user_registration.md).

 At this point you don't want anyone who registers to be able to add content to the website.
-That's why you'll create a new user group with additional permissions.
+That's why you need to create a new user group with additional permissions.
-When the administrator accepts a new User, they can move them to this new group.
+When the administrator accepts a new user, they can move them to this new group.

 ### Create a user group